-If you’re interested in selling online courses, Kajabi is one of the top options out there.
+If you’re interested in selling knowledge products, Kajabi is one of the best options available.

-It gives you a lot of flexibility in how you can use it in your knowledge commerce business.
-For example, you can use it as an all-in-one platform or use it to run just the course side of things.
+It gives you a lot of flexibility in terms of how you can use it in your online business, so you can use it as an all-in-one platform or for your courses and memberships only.

 - 8. Your Guitar Sage